ISO Training FAQs - iCertWorks

 ISO (the International Organization for Standardization) and IEC (the International Electrotechnical Commission) form the specialized system for worldwide standardization.
 National bodies that are members of ISO or IEC participate in the development of International Standards through technical committees established by the respective organization to deal with particular fields of technical activity.
 ISO standards are the result of collaboration and consensus among a group of more than 160 countries around the globe.

-• Electronic - email, data stored, websites, etc.
+• Electronic - email, data stored, websites, software code, etc.

-• Physical - paper files, cds, photos, USB drive, etc.
+• Physical - paper files, photos, USB drive, etc.

 • Verbal - phone conversations, in-person conversations, meetings, etc.

-• Knowledge - employee knowledge (in their heads)
+• Knowledge - employee knowledge including in their heads (not physical)

 What is information security?

-Information Security is known as the process of protecting information assets against the loss of confidentiality, integrity and availability (CIA) or preservation of CIA.
+Information Security is defined as the process of protecting information assets against the loss or preservation of confidentiality, integrity and availability (CIA) of information in any form.

 What is an Information Security Management System (ISMS)?